nus-cs2103-AY2324S1/tp/docs/UserGuide.md

    will be ignored.
    * Example: if `help 123` was typed in, HealthSync will interpret it as `help`.

+Exceptions to the format exist, but rest assured as you will be told that they do not follow the standard when they are encountered.

 ### Fields

 Fields are the entries you have to input the patient's information for.
 These would